silvanoross/Financial_Planning/README.md

 ![Activate](Images/activate.png)

-This will open a jupyter lab notebook in your default browser.
+This will open a jupyter lab notebook in your default browser with a special paramater to allow the .env file to be seen as it is usually a hidden file type.

 Important: You are going to need to create a **.env** file and populate it with your own personal Alpaca API Key and Secret Key.